GenieFramework/Genie.jl/README.md

 # Genie
-### The high-performance high-productivity Julia web framework.
+### High-performance high-productivity Julia web framework.

 Genie is a full-stack MVC web framework that provides a streamlined and efficient workflow for developing modern web apps.
 It builds on top of Julia's strengths (high-level, high-performance, dynamic, JIT compiled, functional), adding a series of modules, methods and tools for highly productive web development.